apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israeli forces fire on UN peacekeepers in Lebanon, wounding two**
+**Nobel Prize in literature awarded to Han Kang**

-You can read more about it [here](https://www.aljazeera.com/news/2024/10/10/israeli-forces-fire-on-un-peacekeepers-in-lebanon-wounding-two).
+You can read more about it [here](https://www.washingtonpost.com/books/2024/10/10/nobel-prize-literature-han-kang-2024/).

 ## Requirements
 - Python 3.8